What Is a Patent Litigation?

 Patent litigation occurs when an individual or organization commits an illegal act with respect to another person’s patented invention.
 A license is necessary to do so.
 The patent holder must grant permission before the activity can occur.
 This permission can be in the form of a license, a licensing agreement, or some other method.
 Infringing on another’s patent may be punishable by a lawsuit.
-In addition to the legal consequences, patent litigation can be expensive.
+In addition to the legal consequences, patent lawyer los angeles ca can be expensive.

 Expert discovery in patent litigation